BioShock Infinite: Burial at Sea

 BioShock Infinite: Burial at Sea is a two-part single-player expansion to the first-person shooter video game BioShock Infinite.
-It was developed by Irrational Games and published by 2K Games for Linux, Microsoft Windows, PlayStation 3, Xbox 360, and macOS platforms.
+It was developed by Irrational Games and published by 2K for PlayStation 3, OS X, Windows, Xbox 360, and Linux platforms.
 Episode One was released digitally on November 12, 2013, followed by Episode Two on March 25, 2014.
-A retail version was released as part of BioShock Infinite: The Complete Edition, and later included in BioShock: The Collection for Nintendo Switch, PlayStation 4, and Xbox One.
+A retail version was released as part of BioShock Infinite: The Complete Edition, and later included in BioShock: The Collection for PlayStation 4, Xbox One, and Nintendo Switch.

 Burial at Sea is set after the events of Infinite, which spanned several alternate realities.
 Whereas Infinite takes place aboard the floating city Columbia, Burial at Sea primarily takes place in the underwater metropolis Rapture before the events of the first BioShock game.
 The game features Booker DeWitt as a private detective, and Elizabeth as a femme fatale who employs Booker's services.

 Development of Infinite's downloadable content commenced immediately after finishing the main game.
 Irrational was drawn to returning to the setting of Rapture and using Infinite's gameplay systems to create a version of the city before its ruin in BioShock.
 Reception to Burial at Sea's two episodes was mixed.
 While the return to Rapture was generally praised, the first episode drew criticism for its short length and a lack of differentiated gameplay.
 Reviews for the second episode were more positive, with multiple critics calling Burial at Sea a fitting swan song for Irrational's work on BioShock, as the studio reorganized.

 Gameplay

 Like BioShock Infinite, Burial at Sea is a first-person shooter with role-playing elements.
-The game is primarily is set in the underwater city of Rapture, the setting of the original BioShock and BioShock 2.
+The game is primarily set in the underwater city of Rapture, the setting of the original BioShock and BioShock 2.
 Gameplay mixes elements from Infinite's sandbox and those of earlier games in the series.
 The superpower-bestowing liquids, known as Vigors in Infinite, are reclassified as plasmids, their Rapture equivalent.
 Also returning with different names are the skyrails and skyhook from the base game.
 Unlike Infinite, players can carry more than two weapons at a time, although ammo is much scarcer, and not all weapons from Infinite return.
-New additions include the Old Man Winter plasmid, which functions similar to the Winter Blast plasmid in the original BioShock, and the Radar Range weapon, which fires energy that explodes enemies.
+New additions include the Old Man Winter plasmid, which functions similarly to the Winter Blast plasmid in the original BioShock, and the Radar Range weapon, which fires energy that explodes enemies.

 In Episode Two, players assume the role of Elizabeth, and the gameplay shifts to emphasize stealth.
 Splashing in pools of water or walking across broken glass alerts enemies to the player's presence.
 A new plasmid, Peeping Tom, allows players to see through walls and scout ahead of them.
 Players are also equipped with a crossbow that can fire noisemakers, knockout gas, or tranquilizer darts.
 Episode Two includes a "1998 Mode" in which the player is challenged to complete the episode using only non-lethal methods of defeating enemies, a callback to Irrational precursor Looking Glass Studios' 1998 stealth title Thief: The Dark Project.